-The Board is satisfied that there is an appropriate balance of Executive and Non-Executive Directors, with two Executive and three Non-Executive Directors, two of whom are independent.
+Whilst not strictly compliant with the QCA Code 2023, the Board is satisfied that there is an appropriate balance of Executive and Non-Executive Directors, with two Executive and three Non-Executive Directors, two of whom are independent.
 Tom Spain, the Chairman, leads the Board and is responsible for promoting the strategic success of the Company and creating value for shareholders in the long term whilst ensuring that sound, effective corporate governance practices are embedded in the Group and in its decision-making processes.